selendra/selendra-wiki/docs/learn/learn-phragmen.md

 _Sequential Phragmén_ (`seqPhragmen`) and `MMS` are two efficient election rules that both achieve PJR.

-Currently, Polkadot employs the `seqPhragmen` method for validator and council elections.
+Currently, Selendra employs the `seqPhragmen` method for validator and council elections.
 Although `seqPhramen` has a very fast runtime, it does not provide constant-factor approximation for the maximin support problem.
 This is due to `seqPhramen` only performing an _approximate_ rebalancing of the distribution of stake.